ballerina-platform/ballerina-distribution/examples/graphql-cache-invalidation/graphql_cache_invalidation.md

-# GraphQL service - Caching
+# GraphQL service - Cache Invalidation

-The Ballerina `graphql` module allows enabling GraphQL caching.
-To enable the GraphiQL caching, use the `cacheConfig` field in the `graphql:ResourceConfig` annotation on a resource path in a `graphql:Service`.
-Also, by using the `cacheConfig` field in the `graphql:ServiceConfig` annotation on a service can enable GraphQL caching for all the operations in the `graphql:Service`.
+The Ballerina `graphql` module provides functionality for cache invalidation.
+The `evictCache(resourcePath: string)` and `invalidateAll()` APIs in the `graphql:Context` can be used to invalidate caches in a `graphql:Service`.
+To invalidate a specific cache in a `resource` function, the `evictCache(resourcePath: string)` API requires the developer to specify the name of the resource.
+On the other hand, the `invalidateAll()` API invalidates all caches within the service.

 ::: code graphql_cache_invalidation.bal :::